-At this stage, the Steering Group would like to hear from all Bar organisations who are interested in signing up to participate in the programme during the Summer of 2023, including those who participated in 2022.
+At this stage, the Steering Group would like to hear from all Bar organisations who are interested in signing up to participate in the programme during the Summer of 2024, including those who participated in 2022 and/or 2023.
 To sign up, please fill in this form.